seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 I do hate a proud man, as I hate the engendering of toads.

 **NESTOR**
-Yet he loves himself: is’t not strange?
+Yet he loves himself: is't not strange?

 *\[Aside]*
 *Re-enter ULYSSES*